-3. Literature Review
+Literature Review

-PES are direct payments (both cash and in-kind) to land managers in exchange for the supply of important environmental services to the buyer.
+Ecosystem management and stewardship programs comes under the umbrella of Payments for Ecosystem Services (PES), which are direct payments (both cash and in-kind) to land managers in exchange for the supply of important environmental services to the buyer.
 PES incentivises behaviour that is conditional on the performance of a service; the advantage of these arrangements is that they more closely align the incentives of competing resource users to achieve mutually agreeable outcomes.
 Wunder (2015) applies a five-part definition to PES: (1) they are voluntary transactions (2) between service users (buyers) (3) and service providers (suppliers) (4) that are conditional on agreed rules of natural resource management (5) for generating offsite services.